cornell-cs5220-f15/cornell-cs5220-f15.github.io/syllabus.md

 reviewing the code and write-up of other groups under a rubric that will be provided.

+### Reproducibility

+Computations and performance experiments that appear in homeworks and project reports should be *automatically reproducible* on the class cluster, either by the instructors or by peers.
+We will penalize experimental results that do not come with an associated script that can reproduce them, even if they appear to be otherwise correct.

 ### Grading

 - Class participation and individual homework (20%)